FirelyTeam/firely-docs/vonk/overview.rst

 Complete Server
 ---------------

 Vonk FHIR Server is a FHIR Server out of the box.
-It is built in Microsoft .NET Core and runs on any of the platforms for which a `.NET Core Runtime <https://dotnet.microsoft.com/download>`_ is available.
+It is built with Microsoft .NET Core and runs on any of the platforms for which a `.NET Core Runtime <https://dotnet.microsoft.com/download>`_ is available.
 Linux, Windows, MacOS, Docker etcetera.
 Installation can be done in minutes.
 After that you can configure main features and further details:

 * Choose your database: SQLite is configured by default, but for serious use you'd want to configure MongoDB or SQL Server.
 * Configure the level of validation: Vonk can be very loose or very strict on the validity of the resources that you send to it.